hkjn/decenter.world/sidechains.md

 # Sidechains

-Security provided by sidechains is different than security of Bitcoin itself
+Security provided by sidechains is different than security of Bitcoin itself.

+## Models

+Two different security models:
+- Federated: Group of big companies holds money for sidechain using multisig or similar, control onramp and offramp between Bitcoin and sidechain
+- Merge-mined: Drivechain model, where x% of hashrate decides where money to sidechain goes

 ## Security